Juan Fernández Islands: Discovery

-Late in 1914 the islands were the rendezvous for Admiral Maximilian von Spee's East Asiatic Squadron as he gathered his ships together before defeating the British under Admiral Christopher Cradock at the Battle of Coronel.
+Late in 1914 the islands were the rendezvous for Admiral Maximilian von Spee's East Asia Squadron as he gathered his ships together before defeating the British under Admiral Christopher Cradock at the Battle of Coronel.
 Following the Royal Navy's win at the Battle of the Falkland Islands a month later, the only surviving German cruiser, SMS Dresden, was hunted down and cornered illegally at Más a Tierra early in 1915, although she was in Chilean territorial waters, where it was scuttled after a brief battle with British cruisers.

 In 1966 the Chilean government renamed Más Afuera as Alejandro Selkirk Island and Más a Tierra as Robinson Crusoe Island, in order to promote tourism.
 Incidentally, Selkirk never set foot on Más Afuera, only on Más a Tierra.
 On 30 July 2007, a constitutional reform gave the Juan Fernández Islands and Easter Island the status of "special territories" of Chile.
 Pending the enactment of a charter the archipelago will continue to be governed as a commune of the Valparaíso Region.

 On 27 February 2010, a tsunami following the 8.8 magnitude earthquake off Maule, Chile struck the islands causing at least 8 deaths.
 Eleven people were reported as missing.
 Some early reports described the tsunami as being 40 m high, but later reports measured it at 3 m.
 Most of the town of San Juan Bautista on Robinson Crusoe Island was destroyed.

 Government

 As a commune, the Juan Fernández Islands are a third-level administrative division of Chile governed by a municipal council, headed by a mayor (alcalde) who is directly elected every four years.
-The current mayor for the term 2021–2024 is Pablo Andrés Manríquez Angulo.
+The mayor for the term 2021–2024 was Pablo Andrés Manríquez Angulo.

-Within the electoral divisions of Chile, the commune was represented in the Chamber of Deputies by Joaquín Godoy (RN) and Aldo Cornejo (PDC) as part of the 13th electoral district, together with Valparaíso and Easter Island.
-It was represented in the Senate by Francisco Chahuán Chahuán (RN) and Ricardo Lagos Weber (PPD) as part of the 6th senatorial constituency (Valparaíso-Coast).
+Women's rights

+Advocacy for women in the islands is led by the Juan Fernandez Women's Group.

+Religion

+A Mormon church was established in the islands in the 1980s.